rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 -   If you have an SMS device on your account that has not been verified, use the **Verify** option to complete the verification process.

--   If you have an OTP device that has not been verified, use the **Manage** option to complete the verification process.
+-   If you have an mobile passcode device that has not been verified, use the **Manage** option to complete the verification process.

 **To recover an account**